Mookie Betts Player Props: Dodgers vs. Athletics

 Mookie Betts At The Plate

-- In 41.0% of his games this season, Betts has had at least one RBI.
-He's picked up more than one in 17.0% and driven in three or more of his team's runs in eight contests.
+- In 41.6% of his games this year, Betts has had at least one RBI.
+He's picked up more than one in 16.8% and driven in three or more of his team's runs in eight contests.

-- In 59 of 100 games this season, he has scored, and 20 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.